AnHrt/StatisticsII/README.md

-# Module1 - Statistics
+# Module 1 - Statistics

-First Workshop
-Second Workshop
-Third Workshop
+ Submission workshops for checking the REQUISITE for grading the final deliverable documents of the Statistics Module.